Sardine run: The 2011 run

 5 July 2011 was a "quiet day" for the sardine run.
 "Plenty of birds" were seen diving at Karridene close to the shore.
 50 crates of sardines were taken at Umgababa in the early afternoon, while a net of sardines pulled in at Karridene contained some Garrick.
 More Garrick were caught by fishermen at Karridene, but in general there was little other game fish activity.
 There was reported to be a "massive shoal" of sardines off Coffee Bay in the Eastern Cape.

 On 15 July 2011, 100 baskets were netted at Pennington.
 It was difficult to predict the sardines' movements as they were staying offshore.

 On 20 July 2011, 300 baskets of sardines were netted at Pennington in the morning.
 There were many gannets off Ballito, and "quite a bit of fish" between Park Rynie and Mtwalume.

 A strong cold front hit South Africa towards the end of July, causing land surface temperatures to drop below 10 °C over much of the country.
-Heavy snow falls were experienced in high lying areas, including Nottingham Road, Mooi River and Newcastle in the Midlands, while Van Reenen’s Pass was snowed in.
+Heavy snow falls were experienced in high lying areas, including Nottingham Road, Mooi River and Newcastle in the Midlands, while Van Reenen's Pass was snowed in.
 The cold front caused swells of up to 4 meters on the KwaZulu-Natal coast and a 25 to 30 knot wind with rough sea conditions.
 A ship called the Phoenix ran aground at Salt Rock, Ballito on 26 July 2011 because of the rough conditions.
 This cold front may have put an end to the 2011 Sardine Run.

+The 2023 run

+The 2023 run has been estimated as being the biggest on observed records to date.